ShermanTsang/x-logger/docs/usage.md

 const newType = logger.newType as unknown as Logger newType
     .prefix('custom logger')
-    .message('Also, you can use `newType` directly, but not recommend') .print()
+    .text('Also, you can use `newType` directly, but not recommend') .print()
 ```

 ## `print()` method

-Use print() to output the log message to the console.
-You can pass a boolean value to control whether the log message is
+Use print() to output the log text to the console.
+You can pass a boolean value to control whether the log text is
 output.

 ## `type()` method